 Six tips for a pest free summer in Arizona

 We might not enjoy the hotter summer days, but a lot of insects don’t seem to mind at all.
-So, make sure that pests don’t make themselves at home in your home.
+Some pests thrive in the summer heat but there are things that you can do to keep them away from your home.
 Here are six tips from the Alpha Pest Control team to help you rid your home of pests so you’re ready for the summer in Arizona.

 - Keep your yard tidy.
 Spend an early morning or two doing a bit of clean up around your yard.
 Remove items that are stacked against the house because they could be hiding places for pests like spiders and scorpions.
 Also, keep your Bermuda grass cut short.
 Longer grass can attract ants, crickets and roaches.
 That’s not exactly what you’d like to discover when walking barefoot through your lawn!

 - Speaking of mosquitoes, we’ve found a really effective way to keep them at bay.
 We place a black “mosquito bucket” in an inconspicuous place in your yard.
 Mosquitoes are attracted to the mixture of water and alfalfa in the bucket, so they lay their eggs there, but the eggs won’t hatch, which means the mosquitoes can’t reproduce.
 It’s an all-natural way to reduce a mosquito population and greatly reduce the use of insect repellent when you’re outside.

 - A lot of people have sheds in their backyard for storage.
 Make sure that your shed is sitting on a foundation or cinderblocks.
 A shed that’s set directly on the ground can be a haven for pests like roaches, crickets, rodents and bees.
 One of our neighbors actually had a squirrel living under his shed, which we helped relocate.
 Because a random squirrel is funny in a Chevy Chase movie, but not something you want to pop out of your backyard shed.